KellerJordan/modded-nanogpt/README.md

 ## World record history

 The following is the progression of world records for the task of *training a model with 124M active parameters to 3.28 validation loss on FineWeb in the minimal amount of time on an 8xH100 machine.*
+See the X threads for contributors to each record.

 1. [45 minutes: llm.c baseline](https://github.com/karpathy/llm.c/discussions/481) (05/28/24) [[training log](./records/101324_llmc/main.log)] (note: the 90 minute time is on 8xA100; it's 45 minutes on 8xH100.
 This run is essentially a hardware-optimized GPT-2 (small) replication using better training data.)
 2. [31.4 minutes: Architectural modernizations and learning rate tuning](https://x.com/kellerjordan0/status/1798863559243513937) (06/06/24) [[training log](./records/060624_AdamW/f66d43d7-e449-4029-8adf-e8537bab49ea.log)] (note: this uses half the tokens as the baseline but isn't yet twice as fast since it's slower PyTorch code rather than raw CUDA. also note: most of the improvement here came from simply tripling the learning rate.)